angarsky/diveintopython/learn/variables/dictionary/dictionary-keys-and-values.md

 The key 'country' is not present in the dictionary
 ```

-Note that the `in` operator checks if the key is present in the dictionary, not if the key's value is None.
+Note that the `in` operator checks if the key is present in the dictionary, not if the key's value is `None`.
 If you need to check for the presence of a key's value in a dictionary, you can use the `get()` method.